Home - Book Preview

 Bryan Cosgrove didn’t learn his lessons too well.

-“Fuck you, pal!”
-Cosgrove spat back.
-“There’s only one of you now, there’s four of us!”
 The girls Bryan had been terrorizing kept flicking their gaze back and forth.
 It was like they were watching a tennis match.

 Jeff stepped closer and asked, “Oh, do you wanna dance with me?
-Because I’ll be sure that I take you out first.
-Whatever happens in the end, I will ruin your day before I’m done.
+Because I’ll be sure that I take you out FIRST!
+Whatever happens, I will ruin your day before I’m done.
 Whatever you used to pull at whatever school you were at last year isn’t gonna fly here.
-Anything happens to these girls, or anyone else in this school, I’m going to be looking for you first.”
-Jeff then gave him a hard stare.
-Cosgrove stepped back.
+Anything happens to these girls or anyone else in this school, I will be looking for YOU first.”

 “Whatever, pal,” he scoffed, trying to look tough for his accomplices.
 “Come on!” he ordered the others as he walked away from Jeff.